Updates

 Project config safe: .sitemd/config.json (your deployment credentials and service keys) lives outside engine/ and theme/, so it's never affected by updates.

-npm installs
+npm global installs

 npm update -g @sitemd-cc/sitemd